nesstar/nesstar-api-demo/ReadMe.md

 The included junit tests use the publicly available Nesstar server [Nesstar Demo](http://nesstar-demo.nsd.uib.no)

-Nesstar API documentation can be fethced from our [Nexus server](https://nesstar-dev.nsd.uib.no/nexus) or browsed online at http://www.nesstar.org/api/nesstar-api-0.2-javadoc/
+Nesstar API documentation can be fetched from our [Nexus server](https://nesstar-dev.nsd.uib.no/nexus) or browsed online at http://www.nesstar.org/api/nesstar-api-0.2-javadoc/